Alf Jefferies (footballer, born 1922): Brentford

 Jefferies turned professional and joined Second Division club Brentford in September 1947 and finally made his debut in a 1–0 defeat to Southampton on 29 October 1949.
 Jefferies went on to largely keep established goalkeepers Ted Gaskell and Reg Newton out of the team, but he finally lost his place to Newton during a disastrous 1953–54 season, in which Brentford were relegated to the Third Division South.
 He departed Griffin Park in August 1954, after making 121 appearances during seven years with the Bees.

 Torquay United

 Jefferies signed for Third Division South club Torquay United in August 1954 and missed just one league game during the 1954–55 season.
 He left the club at the end of the campaign.

 Non-League football

 Jefferies dropped into non-League football and returned home to Oxfordshire to sign for Birmingham & District League First Division club Banbury Spencer in 1955.
-He later managed Metropolitan & District League club Didcot Town.
+He made 32 appearances during the 1955–56 season.
+Jefferies later managed Metropolitan & District League club Didcot Town.